maovidal/buildroot_pi_swupdate/README.md

 - A webpage to receive the new image.
 - The update mechanism including its completion (making it permanent) once restarted and proved correct.

-However, the reboot mechanism is provided with a custom `rebootp` command implemented originally by the PINN project[PINN_rebootp] because the original `reboot` command does not inject the partition number required with the approach of this repository.
+The reboot mechanism is provided by a custom `rebootp` command implemented originally by the [PINN project][PINN_rebootp] because the original `reboot` command does not inject the partition number required to switch partitions.

-The `autoboot` mechanism is used to allow `SWUpdate` to set the new partition to be used by the `Pi` once it has been proved to run successfully upon reboot.
+The `autoboot` mechanism is used to allow `SWUpdate` to update the new partition to be used by the `Pi` once it has been proved to run successfully upon reboot.

 While the `tryboot` is not used, during development was something considered.
-That is why a `vanilla` version (with no `SWUpdate`) to test this mechanism is available on this repo an another version for testing the `autoboot` is available as well.
-Here are their details:
+That is why a `vanilla` version (with no `SWUpdate`) to test this mechanism is available on this repo and another version for testing the `autoboot` is available as well.
+Here there are their details:

 ## Under the hood of the versions based on `tryboot`.